Smertig/banana/docs/api/tg/types/chat_member_updated.rst

    .. cpp:member:: optional_t<boolean_t> via_join_request

    Optional.
-True, if the user joined the chat after sending a direct join request and being approved by an administrator
+True, if the user joined the chat after sending a direct join request without using an invite link and being approved by an administrator

    .. cpp:member:: optional_t<boolean_t> via_chat_folder_invite_link